The 63rd (West Suffolk) Regiment

 The 63rd Regiment of Foot was derived from the 2nd/8th Regiment of Foot.
 The 2nd Battalion was raised in 1756, but two years later became an independent regiment as the 63rd Regiment of Foot.

 In 1782, the 63rd was granted its territorial affiliation with West Suffolk to become The 63rd (West Suffolk) Regiment.

-On 1 July 1881, The 63rd (West Suffolk) Regiment merged with the 96th Regiment of Foot to form The Manchester Regiment.
+On 1 July 1881, The 63rd (West Suffolk) Regiment merged with the 96th Regiment of Foot to form The 1st Battalion The Manchester Regiment.

 In 1958, The Manchester Regiment joined The King's Regiment (Liverpool) to form The King's Regiment (Manchester and Liverpool).

 The Fleur de Lys was associated with the 63rd Foot during the first half of the 19th century.
 In 1923, the Fleur de Lys replaced the Arms of the City of Manchester as the regimental badge of the Manchester Regiment.

 10 Sep 1801 The 2nd/63rd Regiment consisting of 552 officers and men, of which 34 were sick, arrived from Gibraltar.

 1 Oct Monthly Returns to the Adjutant General show 0 surgeon and 1 assistant surgeon.

 1 Nov Strength: 641 officers and men, of which 55 were sick and 464 men fit for duty.